Bob Mayer (author): Writing career

 Mayer's prolific writing encompasses both his military experience and his fascination for history, legends and mythology.
 To date, he has published over 65 titles.
 Though most of his novels reside within the realm of science fiction, he has crossed successfully into multiple genres including historical, military, suspense, young adult and romance.
 His books have hit on numerous bestselling lists including The New York Times, USA Today, The Wall Street Journal, and Publishers Weekly.

 Mayer began his writing career in 1991 with the Green Beret novel Eyes of the Hammer.
 The next year, he followed with his second novel, Dragon Sim-13.
 A total of 9 books have been written in the series.

 In 1997, under his pen name Robert Doherty, Mayer released Area 51.
 He wrote eight sequels to Area 51 from 1998 to 2004.
 Four more were published from 2018 to 2020.

 In September 2004, Mayer met romance novelist Jennifer Crusie at a writer's conference in Maui.
-The pair collaborated on a series of military-themed romance novels - Don't Look Down (2006), Agnes and the Hitman (2007), and Wild Ride (2009).
-Mayer and Crusie's unique collaborations took place via email, with Mayer writing from the male perspective and Crusie writing those scenes that involved the female perspective.
+The pair collaborated on a series of military-themed romance novels, including Don't Look Down (2006), Agnes and the Hitman (2007), and Wild Ride (2009).
+Mayer and Crusie's collaborations took place via email, with Mayer writing from the male perspective and Crusie writing those scenes that involved the female perspective.
 Agnes and the Hitman became a NYT bestseller, earning Mayer a spot on the Romance Writers of America Honor Roll.

-In 2009, Mayer realized a rapidly evolving digital transition in the publishing industry was happening.
+In 2009, Mayer realized a digital transition in the publishing industry was happening.
 Along with Jen Talty, Mayer formed Cool Gus Publishing (formerly Who Dares Wins Publishing) in 2010 as a platform to reissue his extensive backlist.
 Cool Gus Publishing authors currently include Colin Falconer, Jennifer Probst, Janice Maynard, and Amy Shojai.

 Mayer has also written five books in the Nightstalkers series for the Amazon Publishing imprint 47North.

 In addition to his writing and publishing career, Mayer has been a speaker at the Maui Writer's Conference.
 He holds workshops and seminars on the leadership tactics learned in his Green Beret training.
 He has been featured in The Wall Street Journal, Forbes, Sports Illustrated, PBS, NPR, the Military Channel and the SyFy Channel.